TechPuppies/tech-puppies/README.md

 streak-saver
 ============

-Our target is helping you setup a good habit in programming.
+Our target is helping you build good habits in programming.

 Start with github-streak.